Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/wiring.md

 You probably want to add a charging port though, so check out the next step.

-# Add charging port (Optional, but nice)
+# Add Charging Port
-a nice waterproof charging port will make it much easier to use the mothbox!
+A nice waterproof charging port makes it much easier to use the mothbox!
 It's not too difficult to add either!
 ![PXL_20240620_193441383](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/a425a922-1475-46c4-ae93-56fd8cc75313)
 ![PXL_20240620_193450178](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/599533bd-8736-4c59-a80a-1b78619faf76)